Latedog/LostArts/README.md

   - Allowed bombs to break walls; changed level border walls to be unbreakable
   - FIXED: Game freeze caused by archers occasionally being surrounded by walls and monsters (no condition was set for being completely surrounded)
   - Player and idol now spawn on opposite sides of level
+  - Added top and bottom layer chunk spawners and special chunks